tinacms/tina.io/content/guides/gatsby/adding-tina/creating-forms.md

 last_edited: '2020-10-16T18:55:27.398Z'
 ---

-> **Note:** Building with Tina and Gatsby currently requires that you run a development server for content-editing.
-We recommend using [Next.js](/docs/integrations/nextjs/) for a solution with less friction.
+{{ WarningCallout text="**Note:** Building with Tina and Gatsby currently requires that you run a development server for content-editing.
+We recommend using [Next.js](/docs/integrations/nextjs/) for a solution with less friction."}}

 After adding `gatsby-plugin-tinacms` to our site we can create forms by calling the `useForm` hook inside our `BlogPostTemplate` component.